-Home|Nintex Blog|Why Honeycode users should switch to Skuid
+Home|Nintex Blog|Why Honeycode users should switch to Nintex

-Why Honeycode users should switch to Skuid
+Why Honeycode users should switch to Nintex

 In 2020, Amazon revealed it was entering the no-code app development space with its new Honeycode product.
 Less than four years later, the service, which was still in beta, is being discontinued.
 Starting on February 29, 2024, Honeycode customers will no longer be able to use any applications created with the platform.